Monash Minds Student Leadership Program

 - Pauline Glass Memorial Scholarship

 - Monash Indigenous Scholarship for Achievement and Equity

-Faculty nominations are based on high ATAR scores and are submitted only by faculties that are typically under-represented in the program.
+Selected Monash faculties are able to nominate up to 50 students from their cohort to apply for Monash Minds at the request of the Program.
+These nominations are based on ATAR scores and are submitted only by faculties that are typically under-represented in the program.
 Faculties should not be contacted regarding nominations.

-If you're eligible, we'll email your invitation in February, with details on how to apply for the program.
+If you're eligible for this pathway, you’ll receive an invitation via email in February 2021, with details on how to apply for the 2021 Program.

-As an applicant, you're encouraged to reserve all program data in your calendar at the time of application because you'll be expected to attend all program events if you're offered a place in the program.
+As an applicant, you're encouraged to reserve all Program dates in your calendar at the time of application, as you will be expected to attend all Program events if you're offered a place.

 Contact for enquiries